ninjakx/weather-app/README.md

 # WeatherApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 4.3.0.
-In this, Fusion Chart is used for plotting the graph and apixu api used to retrieve the data.
+In this, Fusion Chart is used for plotting the graph and Apixu api is used to retrieve the data.

 ## Development server